 "CAMEL BACK" HYDRATION SYSTEMS

 Question:: I am seeing more and more Marines wearing camelbacks around base.
 I don't mind when we're in the field, but it seems common sense to me that it should be not worn in garrison.
 Is this in writing anywhere?

-Answer: Yes, but you will not see any text that reads "camelbacks," we call them "hydration systems."
+Answer: Yes, but you will not see any text that reads "camelbacks."
 Like coveralls, camelbacks may be worn if issued as organizational gear.
 Commanders that issue camelbacks should make it clear to Marines that they may be worn only for the purpose for which they were issued.
 See paragraph 7000 for more information.